-- establishing a quantifiable metric for what constitutes a good magnet design, a beneficial dependence to the use of multiple 305 magnets as well as a way to auto-align them, along with some exemplary applications of these methods, the authors hope to facilitate the future development of high performance designs, and to promote the integration of advanced numerical and experimental techniques into a now further constrained problem. - As discussed, the reciprocity principle establishes a method for developing an intensity-optimal magnet, which should be 310 thought of as the ultimate goal of the MR magnet designer, as the field's homogeneity can then be targeted through a wealth of solutions.
+ple magnets, and a way to auto-align them, along with some exemplary applications of these methods, the authors hope to facilitate the future development of high-performance designs and to promote the integration of advanced numerical and experimental techniques into a now further constrained problem.

+As discussed, the reciprocity principle establishes a method for developing an intensity-optimal magnet, which should be thought of as the ultimate goal of the MR magnet designer, as the field's homogeneity can then be targeted through a wealth of solutions.
 Despite its broad applicability and usefulness, the original principle harboured an intrinsic limitation by relying on the superposition of linear responses, which breaks down when strong non-linear effects are present.
-Unfortunately, these are central to state-of-the-art solutions, which nevertheless have generated impressive results up to 4 T (Kumada et al. (2001)), by leveraging the saturation magnetisation of soft-magnetic materials of up to 2.8 T (Mehedi et al. (2017)).
-On the other hand, 315 the breakdown of linearity poses severe challenges in the development of shimming systems and design trade-offs must thus be made.
+Unfortunately, these are central to state-of-theart solutions, which nevertheless have generated impressive results up to 4 T (Kumada et al., 2001), by leveraging the saturation magnetisation of soft-magnetic materials of up to 2.8 T (Mehedi et al., 2017).
+On the other hand, the breakdown of linearity poses severe challenges in the development of shimming systems, and design trade-offs must thus be made.

-The results further emphasise the need for a large filling-factor of the magnet, as this has a large effect on the magnet's coupling parameter and thus volume/cost.
+The results further emphasise the need for a large filling factor of the magnet, as this has a large effect on the magnet's coupling parameter and thus volume and cost.
 This approach requires a removal of in-bore passive shimming systems, which must be placed outside, or the use of other approaches.
-External shimming systems could benefit from the negligible fringe

-- 320 field of Halbach magnets, for example, or even aid with the reduction of the demagnetisation field.
-Alternatively, given the extreme homogeneity values required for spectroscopy, other approaches are likely to dominate given the lack of fabrication procedures at high enough precision, and the ability to target constant field deviations through other means.
-As sample sizes become smaller, the use of active shimming becomes more favourable as the power efficiency of shimming coils increases and the absolute power dissipation decreases, with an approximate dependence of l^{-1} (Korvink et al. (2019)).
-If the magnet size remains constant and the sample/shims are down-scaled, a linear shimming profile generating the same field will span a larger - 325 gradient in the smaller enclosed volume, which introduces a further geometrical scaling factor of l^{-1} .
+External shimming systems could benefit from the negligible fringe field of Halbach magnets, for example, or even aid with the reduction of the demagnetisation field.
+Alternatively, given the extreme homogeneity values required for spectroscopy, other approaches are likely to dominate given the lack of fabrication procedures at high enough precision and the ability to target constant field deviations through other means.
+As sample sizes become smaller, the use of active shimming becomes more favourable as the power efficiency of shimming coils increases and the absolute power dissipation decreases, with an approximate dependence of $l^{-1}$ (Korvink et al., 2019).
+If the magnet size remains constant and the sample/shims are downscaled, a linear shimming profile generating the same field will span a larger gradient in the smaller enclosed volume, which introduces a further geometrical scaling factor of $l^{-1}$ .

-On the other hand, field inhomogeneity does not constitute a fundamental problem for NMR, as it only reduces the net measured signal, and not the local contributions.
-This effect comes naturally from local dephasing, which has successfully been targeted with "shimming" RF pulses (Topgaard et al. (2004)), which can periodically or continually compensate for any local deviation in phase.
+On the other hand, field inhomogeneity does not constitute a fundamental problem for NMR, as it only reduces the net measured signal and not the local contributions.
+This effect comes naturally from local dephasing, which has successfully been targeted with "shimming" RF pulses (Topgaard et al., 2004), which can periodically or continually compensate for any local deviation in phase.

 Lastly, the authors targeted self-aligning arrays, which have long been an interesting phenomenon that can now be brought to MR by leveraging two of their intrinsic advantages.
 While self-interaction will always pose a constraint, requiring correction, a large part of the magnetostatic energy and thus the forces involved are already associated with the desired effect, through the use of an anchor magnet.
 This means that the forces associated with correction and assembly, even when manual, can be significantly reduced, making these two-step processes easier, as shown by the simple correction pieces employed in Fig. 2, which easily solve the limitations mentioned in Chandrana et al. (2015).
-Additionally, the ability to auto-align an array, appears to be the only way to break free from deviations caused by the use of a limited number of magnets, which in turn limit the overall repeatability of designs, leaving them susceptible only to assembly/scaffold-fabrication offsets.
+Additionally, the ability to auto-align an array appears to be the only way to break free from deviations caused by the use of a limited number of magnets, which in turn limit the overall repeatability of designs, leaving them susceptible only to assembly/scaffold-fabrication offsets.